wurmlab/genomicscourse/2022/practicals/population_genetics/map_call.md

 ## Variant calling

-Set up a new directory for the second part of today's practical (e.g., `2021-10-xx-genotyping`).
+Create a new directory for the second part of today's practical (e.g., `2021-10-xx-genotyping`).
 You will want to set up the relevant subdirectories and `WHATIDID.txt` file as before.
-Then symlink the reference genome `/shared/data/popgen/reference.fa` and the alignments from the mapping part of the practical (both `.bam` and `.bai` files) to your `input` directory.
+Then symlink (`ln -s`) the reference genome `/shared/data/popgen/reference.fa` and the alignments from the mapping part of the practical (both `.bam` and `.bai` files) to your `input` directory.

+---

+### **Note:**
 Remember to keep your commands in the `WHATIDID.txt` file.

+---

+This is what your directory structure should look like:

 ```
 2021-10-xx-genotyping/